Reverse Osmosis Filters: How RO it Works

 You see, osmosis occurs in nature without any energy applied to the process.
 To get it to work in reverse, you have to “push” water back through the reverse osmosis filter or membrane.
 To do this, the system must apply pressure that is greater than the natural pressure present.

-How Do Reverse Osmosis Filters Work?
+How Do Reverse Osmosis Systems Work?

 Now that you understand the reverse osmosis process, you might be wondering how we can harness that process for everyday use.